puli/repository/docs/getting-started/package-devs.rst

     }

 The end users of that class will pass a repository that the Composer plugin generates for them.
-Read :doc:`puli-and-composer-application` to learn more about that.
+Read :doc:`application-devs` to learn more about that.

 Use the methods in :class:`Puli\\Repository\\ResourceRepositoryInterface` to retrieve resources from the repository: